HerDataSam/KasumiNotes/README.md

-# ShizuruNotes
+# KasumiNotes
 An unofficial Android tool application of the game "Princess Connect Re:Dive".
+This is Korean server version of [ShizuruNotes](https://github.com/MalitsPlus/ShizuruNotes) by MalitsPlus.
+시즈루 노트의 한국 서버 버전입니다.

 ## Requirement
 * Android 8+
-> If you are located in Chinese mainland, it is highly recommend you to set ShizuruNotes and system download manager to go through your proxy software since there are some **INTERESTING** reasons that you may get holy terrible connection speed to Github while ShizuruNotes try to connect Github to fetch update information every time it is launched.
+> If you are located in Chinese mainland, it is highly recommend you to set KasumiNotes and system download manager to go through your proxy software since there are some **INTERESTING** reasons that you may get holy terrible connection speed to Github while ShizuruNotes try to connect Github to fetch update information every time it is launched.

 ## Build
 Builded on Android Studio 3.6 RC 3.
 Gradle building configuration could be found in `./app/build.gradle` and it might be changed time to time.

 ## Features
-* Chara
+* Chara (캐릭터 정보)
-* Clan Battle Boss
+* Clan Battle Boss (클랜전 보스 정보)
-* Dungeon
+* Dungeon (던전 정보)
-* Equipment
+* Equipment (장비 정보)
-* Event Calendar
+* Event Calendar (이벤트 캘린더)

 And more functions has been planned.

 ## Localization
 Japanese, Chinese, Korean supported.
-Korean strings are provided by [@applemintia](https://twitter.com/_applemintia)
+Most Korean strings are provided by [@applemintia](https://twitter.com/_applemintia)

 ## References
 * [PrincessGuide](https://github.com/superk589/PrincessGuide)